Why Star Bulk Carriers Corp. (SBLK) Stock Could See Much Higher Prices Ahead

 Sponsored

-The stock witnessed a -25.14% gain in the last 1 month and extending the period to 3 months gives it a -40.29%, and is -9.24% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.23% over the week and 4.13% over the month.
+The stock witnessed a -22.49% gain in the last 1 month and extending the period to 3 months gives it a -24.33%, and is 3.65% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.97% over the week and 4.00% over the month.

 Star Bulk Carriers Corp.
 (SBLK) Analyst Forecasts